Education of the British royal family

 The education of the British royal family has changed over time, reflecting shifting ideas about education of the aristocracy and the role of the monarchy in the United Kingdom.
 Traditionally, heirs to the throne and other royal children were educated privately by tutors.
 In the Tudor era, ideas of Renaissance humanism—emphasising the liberal arts and sciences and the classics—influenced royal education.
-Elizabeth I of England, for example, was multi-lingual and wrote a number of translations.
+Elizabeth I, for example, was multi-lingual and wrote a number of translations.

 Later, in the Georgian and Victorian eras, royal education followed the French model, with governors overseeing the child's discipline and moral development, and preceptors conducting academic instruction.
 In the modern era, members of the House of Windsor have had varying degrees of education.
 The first heir to the British throne (and later monarch) to receive a university degree was Charles III.
 Since the later 20th century, members of the royal family have been educated in public schools, universities and military institutes.